Standard #: MAFS.912.G-GPE.1.2 (Archived Standard)

 I'm Focused on the Right Directrix

 In this lesson, the geometric definition of a parabola is introduced.
-Then students learn how to write the equation of a parabola in vertex form given its focus and directrix.
+Students will also learn how to write the equation of a parabola in vertex form given its focus and directrix.

 Discovering Properties of Parabolas by Comparing and Contrasting Parabolic Equations